jogrue/popdictR/README.md

 Update [2024-10-23]: Currently, the package is not working with newer versions of `quanteda`.
 It was developed using quanteda v2, so I would suggest trying to downgrade `quanteda` to version 2.1.2 and test it again then.
-I am happy to accept a Pull request, if someone is able to fix it.
+I am happy to accept a Pull request if someone is able to fix it.

 The package includes the dictionary as published and worked well for my particular use case (see example above).
 All functions are documented already.